raita0100/Webscraping/README.md

 > If you ever want to buy a book and wants the review according to your wish.
 But the the reviews are of about 1000 peoples.At that time its better to read the book rather than the reviews.
 * how if this work can be done by the machines in fraction of seconds and gives us the statatics of reviews.
 * statatics in graph manner.
-* then we can understad easily and quickly. and decide.
+* then we can understad easily and quickly and decide.

 > _this is only a part of my big project_